How to make the ultimate at-home coffee station

 How to make an at-home coffee station

-Step 1 – Create the cabinet
+Step 1 – Create a coffee station cabinet

 If you already have a free, uncluttered section of worktop in a convenient space, this is the perfect place to start building your coffee bar.
 You’ll want to make sure that the area above your worktop is not cupboarded, and the units below are empty.

 If, like many of us, you don’t have a free area of worktop that can be utilised, look into purchasing a small freestanding cabinet (IKEA sell versions that range from £45 - £110) or create your own by fixing one crate on top of the other with screws, and adding a sheet of plywood to act as a worktop.

 If you are working with a small space, you could also try using a kitchen trolley - this can then double up as a coffee and tea trolley when you have guests!
 This wooden and metal kitchen trolley from Maison du Monde ticks all the right boxes.

 Every barista needs to have quick access to their coffee beans and flavoured syrups, so open shelving is the way to go with an at home coffee station.
 You can also use these shelves to add coffee mugs and to jazz up your coffee station with decorative items such as art prints or potted plants.

 Install the desired amount of shelves at a height that allows you to easily reach whatever’s on them.
 Sturdy, wooden shelves are a good bet, or go for metallic floating shelves for a more modern and seamless look.